Grigory Semyonov (general): Early life and career

 Semenov was a Transbaikalian Cossack – dark and thickset, and of the rather alert Mongolian type.
 His intelligence was of a specifically Cossack calibre, and he was an exemplary soldier, especially courageous when under the eye of his superior.
 He knew how to make himself popular with Cossacks and officers alike, but he had his weaknesses in a love of intrigue and indifference to the means by which he achieved his ends.
 Though capable and ingenious, he had received no education, and his outlook was narrow.
 I have never been able to understand how he came to play a leading role.

-As somewhat of an outsider among his fellow officers because of his ethnicity, he met another officer shunned by his peers, Baron Ungern-Sternberg, whose eccentric nature and disregard of the rules of etiquette and decorum repelled others.
+As somewhat of an outsider among his fellow officers because of his ethnicity, he met another officer shunned by his peers, Baron Ungern-Sternberg, whose eccentric nature and disregard for the rules of etiquette and decorum repelled others.
 He and Ungern tried to organize a regiment of Assyrian Christians to aid in the Russian fight against the Ottomans.
 In July 1917, Semyonov left the Caucasus and was appointed commissar of the Provisional Government in the Baikal region and was responsible for recruiting a regiment of Buryat volunteers.

 Russian Civil War in Transbaikal

 After the October Revolution of November 1917, Semyonov stirred up a sizable anti-Soviet rebellion but was defeated after several months of fighting, and he fled to the northeastern Chinese city of Harbin.
-He then moved to Manzhouli in Inner Mongolia, where the Chinese Eastern Railway met the Chita Railway expelled the Bolshevik garrison guarding the rail junction, and recruited an army, mainly from Buryat and Chinese recruits.
+He then moved to Manzhouli in Inner Mongolia, where the Chinese Eastern Railway met the Chita Railway, expelled the Bolshevik garrison guarding the rail junction, and recruited an army, mainly from Buryat and Chinese recruits.
 In January 1918, he invaded Transbaikal, but by February, had been forced by Bolshevik partisans to retreat back to Manzhouli, where he was visited by R.B.Denny, British Military Attache in Beijing, who formed an "extremely favourable impression of him".
 On his recommendation, the Foreign Office in London agreed to pay Semyonov £10,000 a month, with no conditions attached,.
 The French government also decided to give him financial aid, while the Japanese placed an intelligence officer, Captain Kuroki Chikayochi, in Semyonov's headquarters.
 The British subsidies ended, by which time "Japanese influence was so strong that Semyonov was for practical purposes a puppet."

-In April 1918, Semyonov launched another raid into Siberia and with the help of the Czechoslovak Legions by August 1918 he had managed to consolidate his positions in the Transbaikal region, where he set up a provisional government.
+In April 1918, Semyonov launched another raid into Siberia with the help of the Czechoslovak Legion.
+By August 1918 he had managed to consolidate his positions in the Transbaikal region, where he set up a provisional government.
 On 6 September, his men captured Chita, and slaughtered 348 of its citizens.
 He made Chita his capital.
 Semyonov declared a "Great Mongol State" in 1918 and had designs to unify the Oirat Mongol lands, portions of Xinjiang, Transbaikal, Inner Mongolia, Outer Mongolia, Tannu Uriankhai, Kobdo, Hulunbei'er, and Tibet into one Mongolian state.